-- Start early: Ask at least 3 months in advance before committee letter interview season - Schedule an in-person appointment: This will help them put a face to the name and allow you to share your resume, personal statement, accomplishments, and goals. - Requesting letters: Provide your evaluator with your resume, unofficial transcripts, and/or a copy of your personal statement (if available). - Provide a reasonable due date: To ensure your letters of recommendation are received in a timely manner (at least 1 week before committee interviews) politely provide follow-up email reminders to your evaluators of important dates and timelines. - Thank you note: Always send a thank you note to your evaluator for taking the time to write a letter on your behalf.
+- Start early: Ask at least 3 months in advance before committee letter interview season. - Schedule an in-person appointment: This will help them put a face to the name and allow you to share your resume, personal statement, accomplishments, and goals. - Requesting letters: Provide your evaluator with your resume, unofficial transcripts, and/or a copy of your personal statement (if available). - Provide a reasonable due date: To ensure your letters of recommendation are received in a timely manner (at least 1 week before committee interviews) politely provide follow-up email reminders to your evaluators of important dates and timelines. - Thank you note: Always send a thank you note to your evaluator for taking the time to write a letter on your behalf.
 They also love hearing about any updates and acceptances.

-Requesting Letters from UM Faculty (with whom you've taken a course and received credit) Once you receive the faculty member's consent, you must complete a "Request for a Pink Sheet."
-Pink Sheets are sent ONLY to UM faculty with whom you have taken a course for credit.
-Only after opening a pre-health file and signing the Buckley Form can you submit a pink sheet request.
+Requesting Letters from UM Faculty (with whom you've taken a course and received credit) Once you receive the faculty member's consent, you can complete a Letter Request Form.
+Only after opening a pre-health file and signing the Buckley Form can you submit a request.
 You can submit the request form on our Blackboard page or the Pre-Health website.
 The information listed on that form will then be sent automatically to the faculty member's email address provided.
 The faculty member will then receive instructions and the link to complete the evaluation and submit their letter electronically.

-Requesting Letters from Professional/Administrative ("Outside") Evaluators Pink Sheets are used ONLY for instructors with whom you have taken a course from at UM and received a grade.
-For all other evaluators (e.g., physician, dentist, research mentor, employer, etc.)-once you receive their consent-you must complete an "Other Letter Request Form".
-You can submit the other letter request form on our Blackboard site or the Pre-Health website.
+Requesting Letters from Professional/Administrative ("Outside") Evaluators For all other evaluators (e.g., physician, dentist, research mentor, employer, etc.)-once you receive their consent-you must complete the "Letter Request Form."
+You can also submit the letter request form on our Blackboard site or the Pre-Health website.
 The information you list on that form will then be sent automatically to your designated evaluator's email address provided.
 The evaluator will receive instructions and the link to submit their letter electronically.